angband/angband/lib/help/readme.txt

 Macros no longer exist.
 Everything you could do with macros you can now do with keymaps - and more.

-You can no longer destroy items - they are squelched instead.
-You can toggle the visibility of squelched items by using the 'K' command.
+You can no longer destroy items - they are ignored instead.
+You can toggle the visibility of ignored items by using the 'K' command.

 Certain things, like enchantment scrolls and restore stat potions, are no longer available in town.
 Restore stat potions don't exist any more - but